zachagreenberg/King_County_Homes/README.md

 After trying out various models, I ultimately decided to go my Nonlinear Transformation model.
 It produced the 2nd lowest RMSE score, however the gap between train and test were also the closest.
 This made me a little more confident in my choice.
 I was able to achieve my goal of being under $200000 for the price estimates.

 ---------------------------------

 ## Repo Structure

 ├── Data
 ├── Visualizations
-├── Final_Notebook.ipynb
 ├── Predictions_Notebook.ipynb
+├── Project_Notebook.ipynb
 ├── housing_preds_zachary_greenberg.ipynb
 ├── King_County_Homes.pdf
 └── README.me